civican/legisinfo/42-1/bills/C-29/bill_text.md

     referred to in paragraph 627.48(c) or (d) to its customers and to the public for a period of at least 60 days ending on the effective date of the change; and

-    referred to in clause 627.49(1)(a)(ii)(A) or (B) to each person in whose name the retail deposit account is kept and to whom a statement of account is provided — or to any other person as directed by that person — at least 30 days before the effective date of the change.
+    referred to in clause 627.49(1)(a)(ii)(B) or **(C)** to each person in whose name the retail deposit account is kept and to whom a statement of account is provided — or to any other person as directed by that person — at least 30 days before the effective date of the change.

   **(2)** If the change results in a shortened period during which an institution may hold funds deposited by cheque or other instrument, the institution may meet the obligations set out in subsection (1) after the effective date of the change.